 The Trek and Via Ferrata di Tavolara is a beautiful and strenuous journey that will blow your mind.
 It merges unspoiled nature with bold passages and immense panoramas, conjuring a truly unforgettable adventure.

-After about 2 hours we will reach the base of the high and vertical walls on top of the island.
-But to reach Punta Cannone, the summit of Tavolara, we will have to commit to the exposed passages protected by the Via Ferrata di Tavolara.
+Our meeting is at 6:45am in Porto San Paolo, where we take the boat service to reach the island.
+From the beach, our journey starts with a very steep and panoramic path.
+This is probably the hardest part of the day but the view pays back.
+Closer to the top the path becomes easier and after approx 2 we will arrive at the base of the high and vertical walls on top of the island.
+Though, to reach Punta Cannone, the summit of Tavolara, we will have to commit to the exposed passages protected by the Via Ferrata di Tavolara.
 From here we will finally gain the immense panorama over the beautiful coastline.
 The view from the top can take your breath away, embracing the island of Tavolara, the shore line of eastern Gallura and all the little islands scattered all around.

 Reaching the summit at Punta Cannone: 10:30am approx